 Section 8 Housing Choice Voucher FAQ

-I want to apply for Section 8 Housing Choice Voucher with the City of Flagstaff Housing Authority, what do I need to know?
+I want to apply or have applied for Section 8 Housing Choice Voucher with the City of Flagstaff Housing Authority, what do I need to know?

 Question: How will I know if the Section 8 Waiting List is open?
 When will it open again?

-Waiting list openings and closings are posted in the local newspapers, on our website, and on our voicemail 30 days prior to opening.
-You will be able to apply by going to https://flagaz.myhousing.com.
-This website will change at 8:00 am on Tuesday, November 19, 2019, and not before.
+This opening has been posted in local newspapers, on our website, and on our voicemail 30 days prior to opening.
+You can apply by going to https://flagaz.myhousing.com.
+This website will change at 8:00 am Arizona time on Tuesday, November 19, 2019, and not before.
+Future openings will also be posted in local newspapers, on our website, and on our voicemail 30 days prior to opening.

 Q: If I need help with the Applicant Portal, what can I do?

 A: The Applicant Portal includes a user guide that provides an overview on how to use the Applicant Portal; to access this log into the portal and click on the notification “Welcome to My Housing!”
-If additional assistance is needed, please visit the Flagstaff Housing Authority office at 3481 North Fanning Drive.
+If additional assistance is needed, please visit the Flagstaff Housing Authority office at 3481 North Fanning Drive during typical business hours.
+For a schedule of federal holidays observed by the Flagstaff Housing Authority, click here.

 Q: I am already on the Low Income Public Housing Waiting List; how do I apply for Section 8?